HOME TEACHING RESEARCH PUBLICATIONS SEMINARS PROSPECTIVE STUDENTS

 -Archived news

-Hans De Sterck is Associate Professor in Computational Mathematics and Scientific Computing at the Department of Applied Mathematics of the University of Waterloo.
+Hans De Sterck is Professor in Computational Mathematics and Scientific Computing at the Department of Applied Mathematics of the University of Waterloo.
 He is a member of the Centre for Computational Mathematics in Industry and Commerce at the University of Waterloo, and is cross-affiliated to the Scientific Computation Group of the School of Computer Science.
-He is the Graduate Advisor for the new Master's program in Computational Mathematics, and he is the Waterloo Site Leader for SHARCNET.
-He is Associate Editor of the SIAM Journal on Scientific Computing.
+He served as Graduate Advisor for the new Master's program in Computational Mathematics (2007-2010), and as Waterloo Site Leader for SHARCNET (2007-2009).
+He is serving as Associate Editor of the SIAM Journal on Scientific Computing (2008-2013), and as Secretary of the SIAM activity group on Computational Science and Engineering (SIAG CSE) (2013-2014).

 He obtained his PhD degree at the Katholieke Universiteit Leuven, Belgium, and the National Center for Atmospheric Research, Boulder, CO, USA.
 Before joining the University of Waterloo in 2004, he did post-doctoral research work at the von Karman Institute for Fluid Dynamics in Belgium, and in Tom Manteuffel's and Steve McCormick's Multilevel Computation group at the Department of Applied Mathematics of the University of Colorado at Boulder.

-The overall ambition of his research is to develop efficient mathematical techniques and scalable parallel methods for the solution of large scientific and engineering problems on the world's most powerful computational resources.
-In particular, he works on parallel multigrid methods for solving large systems of linear equations, finite element methods for hyperbolic PDE systems, nonlinear waves and shocks in systems of hyperbolic PDEs, and software frameworks for scientific computing on computational grids.
-His research finds applications in large-scale simulation for astrophysical and geophysical fluid dynamics and magnetohydrodynamics, aerospace and mechanical engineering, and parallel bioinformatics.
+The overall ambition of his research is to develop efficient mathematical techniques and scalable parallel methods for the solution of scientific and engineering problems on large-scale computer infrastructure.
+In particular, he works on multilevel numerical linear algebra methods, numerical methods for PDEs, and novel platforms for scientific computing including GPUs and clouds.
+His research finds applications in large-scale computing for information retrieval (including Markov chains, clustering, image processing, graph analysis), and in computational fluid dynamics and magnetohydrodynamics for astrophysics and geophysics.

 New at the University of Waterloo: faculty-wide Computational Mathematics Program with new Master's degree in Computational Mathematics.